marcobonici/marcobonici.github.io/blog/loo_pit.md

 end
 ```

-This counts the "mass" of the predictive distribution to the left of our observation.
+This is the method students should remember, because it is the most general one.
+It does not rely on a closed-form CDF.
+As long as we can generate predictive draws and compute PSIS weights, we can approximate the leave-one-out predictive CDF in this way.

 ![](https://github.com/user-attachments/assets/b766befa-ece2-4550-98ba-0eb25fba6f6c)

-### 6b.
-The Analytical Approach (Exact)

-If the likelihood is tractable (like our Gaussian model), we can evaluate the exact CDF for each draw instead of drawing random $\tilde{y}_i$ values.
-This "semi-analytic" approach is more precise as it removes sampling noise.
+This figure is useful for building intuition.
+It shows how the observed value is located relative to a leave-one-out predictive distribution for one observation.
+The LOO-PIT value is precisely the amount of predictive mass lying to the left of that observed point.

+## 9. The analytical route

+In our Gaussian example, we can also compute the CDF more directly.
+Since the predictive distribution is normal, we can evaluate the exact Gaussian CDF for each posterior draw and then average those CDF values with the PSIS weights.

+That gives a cleaner, less noisy estimate of LOO-PIT.

 ```julia
 σ_array = sqrt.(diag(S))